Ajo Unified School District

 How do I enroll my child at an Ajo district school?

 We are thrilled to welcome new members to our community!
-Please visit our Registration page for the information about enrolling your child at one of our schools.
-You may also download and print a copy of the registration forms and bring the completed forms, together with the required documentation, to the main office of the school your child will attend.
+Please visit our Registration page for information about enrolling your child at one of our schools.
+You may also download and print a copy of the registration forms and bring the completed forms and the required documentation to the main office of the school your child will attend.

 Does your school offer breakfast and lunch?